Forex trading with leverage and margin explained: how to manage risks - TopForex.Trade

 How leverage works

 Leverage in the foreign currency markets is commonly as high as 100:1.
 This means that traders can use up to $100000 in value to open a deal for every $1000 in their account.
-And though leverage may be considered a risk factor, with experience traders, understand that if their account is effectively managed, the risk will be controllable as well.
-Furthermore, because the spot Forex market is so volume and liquid, it is much easier to enter and exit a trade at the correct level than in other less liquid markets.
+And though leverage may be considered a risk factor, experienced traders, understand that if their account is effectively managed, the risk will be controllable as well.
+Furthermore, because the spot Forex market is so large and liquid, it is much easier to enter and exit a trade at the correct level than in other less liquid markets.

 Currency fluctuations on the market are commonly tracked in pips, which is the smallest change in currency price and varies depending on the currency pair.
 These changes are only fractions of a cent.
-For example, when a currency pair such as the GBP/USD swings 100 pips from 1.9500 to 1.9600— it is a 1 cent movement in the exchange rate.
+For example, when a currency pair such as the GBP/USD swings 100 pips from 1.9500 to 1.9600— it is a 1-cent movement in the exchange rate.

-This is why currency transactions must be done in huge numbers, allowing minute price fluctuations to be translated into larger profits when multiplied by the leverage.
-When dealing with a large sum, such as $100,000, slight fluctuations in currency prices might result in huge profits or losses.
+This is why currency transactions must be done in huge numbers, allowing minute price fluctuations to be translated into larger profits when multiplied by leverage.

 How to calculate trading margin and leverage?